Why Message Passing Is Not Enough: The Case for Sheaves

 References

 - Hansen, J., & Gebhart, T. (2020).
 Sheaf Neural Networks.
-NeurIPS 2020 GRL+ Workshop (first application of cellular sheaves to graph neural networks, showing how sheaves resolve heterophily).
+NeurIPS 2020 GRL+ Workshop (first application of cellular sheaves to graph neural networks, using a hand-crafted sheaf Laplacian in a synthetic setting).

-- Bodnar, C., Giovanni, F. D., Chamberlain, B. P., Liò, P., & Bronstein, M. M. (2022).
+- Bodnar, C., Di Giovanni, F., Chamberlain, B. P., Liò, P., & Bronstein, M. M. (2022).
 Neural Sheaf Diffusion: A Topological Perspective on Heterophily and Oversmoothing in GNNs.
-NeurIPS 2022 (NSD: learning sheaf maps from data to build the Sheaf Laplacian, with theoretical analysis of heterophily and oversmoothing).
+NeurIPS 2022 (NSD: learning restriction maps from data to build the sheaf Laplacian, with theoretical analysis of heterophily and oversmoothing).